moj-analytical-services/user-guidance/source/documentation/airflow.md

 Deploying your Airflow sandbox will create an `airflow` folder in your home directory on the Analytical Platform.
 This folder contains three subfolders: `db`, `dags` and `logs`.

 Once you have deployed your Airflow sandbox, you should store the script for the DAG you want to test in the `airflow/dags` folder in your home directory on the Analytical Platform.
-Airflow scans this folder every three minutes and will automatically detect your pipeline.
+Airflow scans this folder every three minutes and will automatically detect your DAG.

-To ensure that your pipeline runs correctly, you should set the `ROLE` variable in your DAG script to be your own IAM role on the Analytical Platform.
+To ensure that your DAG runs correctly, you should set the `ROLE` variable in your DAG script to be your own IAM role on the Analytical Platform.
 This is your GitHub username in lowercase prefixed with `alpha_user_`.
 For example, if your GitHub username was `Octocat-MoJ`, your IAM role would be `alpha_user_octocat-moj`.

 You should also set the `NAMESPACE` variable in your DAG script to be your own namespace on the Analytical Platform.
 This is your GitHub username in lowercase prefixed with `user-`.
 For example, if your GitHub username was `Octocat-MoJ`, your namespace would be `user-octocat-moj`.